Improve Divi Page Speed Load Times

 - Check your site to ensure everything looks okay.

-Optimise Images On Your Website
+Optimise Images Used In Your Website

 - Install and activate plugin: Smush Image Optimization, Compression, and Lazy Load.